NOKWANDA-1/-WEDE5020-POE/README.md

 purchase.

 ## Proposed website features and functionality
-Our website will contain an about us page which will practically explain our business, what we aim to accomplish.
-,products page where there will be a detailed menu of all the baked goods we provide and their pricings ,lastly a contact us page this will include our working hours, location, telephone numbers and an email address for any enquiry.
+Our website will contain an about us page which will practically explain our business, what we aim to accomplish and ,products page where there will be a detailed menu of all the baked goods we provide and their pricings ,lastly a contact us page this will include our working hours, location, telephone numbers and an email address for any enquiry.(Medium design studio, 2025).

 ## Design and user experience